Statsomat/BayesTwoProp/documents/Content.md

     - Comment properly the lines for newcomers
     - Use blank lines between blocks of code representing distinct ideas
     - Do not use libraries which do not have a large community
+-   Should you have new ideas, you are welcomed to open an issue (also for very small changes)
 -	Prerequisites: Course of Prof. Neuhäuser, minimal R programming